OUTSOURCE - Managing outsourced orders

 You can ‘edit’ an existing OPO by clicking on the price button:

-‘Overwrite’ will cancel the existing order and create a new purchase order with a new PO number to replace the old one.
+‘Overwrite’ will cancel the existing order and create a new purchase order with a new OPO number to replace the current one.

 Send Printed Product